qeeqbox/raven/README.md

 <img src="https://raw.githubusercontent.com/qeeqbox/raven/main/readme/intro.gif" style="max-width:768px"/>

 ## Features
+- Uses D3.js (Not Anime.js)
 - Active threat map (Live and replay)
 - IP, country, city, and port info for each attack
 - Attacks stats for countries (Only known attacks)
 - Responsive interface (Move, drag, zoom in and out)
 - Customize options for countries and cites
-- 247 countries are listed on the interface
+- 247 countries are listed on the interface (Not 174)
 - Optimized worldmap for faster rendering
 - Includes IP lookup, port information
 - Random simulation (IP, country, city)
+- Can be used online or offline (Static)
+- Theme picker module

 ## Functions
 #### Init the worldmap